What Welding Respirator Do You Need for Home Welding?

 If you weld dirty metals or they have coverings such as galvanized steel (nationalmaterial.com), you get more fumes than clean mild steel.

-If you occasionally weld mild steel with a low amperage MIG welder, then simple N95 filters are good enough.
+If you occasionally weld mild steel with a low-amperage MIG welder, then simple N95 filters are good enough.
 They are cheap and last longer.

-However, if you want the best welding filters against more harmful fumes, for example, when MIG or stick welding stainless steel, you should use combination P100 filters with active carbon protection.
+However, if you want the best filters against more harmful fumes, for example, when MIG or stick welding stainless steel, you should use combination P100 filters with active carbon protection.

 Manufacturers make these combination filters specifically for welding.
-They are very versatile and can cover a wide range of welding situations.
+They are very versatile and can cover a wide range of situations.

 Combination filters combine many capturing techniques.
-As a result, they can trap different kinds of air pollutants such as welding fumes, oil particulates, and some gases all at the same time.
+As a result, they can trap different kinds of air pollutants such as fumes, oil particulates, and some gases all at the same time.

 Filters like these are very slim and can fit under welding helmets with ease.
 They also have resistance to heat and sparks.